archivesspace/archivesspace/docs/slate/source/index.md

 	[String] facet -- The list of the fields to produce facets for

-	[String] filter_term -- A json string containing the term/value pairs to be applied as filters.
-Of the form: {"fieldname": "fieldvalue"}.
+	Integer facet_mincount -- The minimum count for a facet field to be included in the response

-	[String] simple_filter -- A simple direct filter to be applied as a filter.
-Of the form 'primary_type:accession OR primary_type:agent_person'.
+	JSONModel(:advanced_query) filter -- A json string containing the advanced query to filter by

 	[String] exclude -- A list of document IDs that should be excluded from results